| Title: | Genetic Algorithm and Particle Swarm Optimization |

 lower |

-numeric vector which i-th element determines the minimum possible value for i-th gene. |
+numeric vector whose i-th element determines the minimum possible value for i-th gene. |

 upper |

-numeric vector which i-th element determines the maximum possible value for i-th gene. |
+numeric vector whose i-th element determines the maximum possible value for i-th gene. |

 pop.initial |

-numeric matrix which rows are initial chromosomes suggested by user. |
+numeric matrix whose rows are initial chromosomes suggested by user. |

 method |